balazsbela/musicstreamer/README.md

 musicstreamer
 =============

-Music streamer written in low level C
+Music streamer written in low level C.

 It was written as an effort to brush up on my POSIX and C knowledge.